 While you are still able to file your claim after the four-year time period has expired, you are unlikely to succeed.
 It is best to have the help of a Clearwater auto accident attorney to ensure your lawsuit is filed promptly and you avoid forfeiting your right to financial recovery.

-Consult With a Qualified Auto Accident Attorney in Clearwater
+Consult With a Qualified Clearwater Car Accident Attorney

 For any other questions about personal injury under Florida law, reach out to our team and we’ll provide the answer as soon as possible.